Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument

 \subsubsection{DESI 39627884763023878 : Raichu}

 Raichu was identified by \sleipnir\ as an ECLE candidate based on the weak presence of \Fevii\ lines.
-Visual inspection of the spectrum also shows the presence of a weak \Fex\ feature and a potential \Fexi\ feature (though contaminated by skyline emission).
-Optical emission line diagnostics indicate the presence of a narrow-line AGN (in particular strong \Oiii\ lines are present).
-Prior NIR photometry from the 2MASS survey provides an unclear classification based on the classification scheme of \citet{hyland_1982_InfraredStudyQuasars} (see Figure~\ref{fig:NIR_Phot_Diagnostic}).
+Visual inspection of the spectrum also shows the presence of a weak \Fex\ feature and a potential \Fexi\ feature (though this is contaminated by sky-line emission).
+Optical emission-line diagnostics indicate the presence of a narrow-line AGN (in particular, there are strong \Oiii\ lines).
+Prior NIR photometry from the 2MASS survey provides an unclear classification based on the scheme of \citet{hyland_1982_InfraredStudyQuasars}; see Fig.~\ref{fig:NIR_Phot_Diagnostic}.
 Optical photometry from ATLAS and ZTF shows stable fluxes over the course of observations without indication of TDE-like outbursts or AGN-like photometric variability.

-Raichu is not present within the MILLIQUAS AGN catalogue, with AllWISE \textit{W1}-\textit{W2} vs \textit{W2}-\textit{W3} photometry obtained years prior to the DESI spectrum showing that the galaxy did not meet the AGN classification criteria of either \citet{stern_2012_MIDINFRAREDSELECTIONACTIVE} or \citet{mateos_2012_UsingBrightUltrahard}, though it occupies a somewhat ambiguous region of parameter space per the \citet{wright_2010_WIDEFIELDINFRAREDSURVEY} colour diagnostics, including both AGN and non-AGN galaxies (see Fig.~\ref{fig:AllWISE_Colours}).
+Raichu is not present within the MILLIQUAS AGN catalogue, with AllWISE \WOneminusWTwo\ vs. \WTwominusWThree\ photometry obtained years prior to the DESI spectrum showing that the galaxy did not meet the AGN classification criteria of either \citet{stern_2012_MIDINFRAREDSELECTIONACTIVE} or \citet{mateos_2012_UsingBrightUltrahard}, though it occupies a somewhat ambiguous region of parameter space per the \citet{wright_2010_WIDEFIELDINFRAREDSURVEY} colour diagnostics, including both AGN and non-AGN galaxies (see Fig.~\ref{fig:AllWISE_Colours}).
 Raichu is not within the sky-coverage region of LoTSS-DR2 and is not associated with a catalogued source in either VLA-FIRST or VLASS.
 As described in Section~\ref{subsec_VLASS_FIRST_Photometry}, a possible faint source is visually observable at its location in the VLA-FIRST cutout image.
-This source is of similar strength to other spurious noise features in the cutout, which in combination with Raichu's non-detection in alter VLASS radio observations lead us to conclude that radio-loud AGN activity is not present.
+This source is of similar strength to other spurious noise features in the cutout, which in combination with Raichu's nondetection in other VLASS radio observations leads us to conclude that radio-loud AGN activity is not present.